OAR

 Note: Stop and Shop stores used to carry these products but their Corporate Office in Quincy has decided to remove them.
 If you would like your local Stop and Shop to offer non-phosphate automatic dishwashing detergents, you can reach the Headquarters Office by calling 781-380-8000 and asking to speak to the Marketing Department.

-The cost of non-phosphate automatic dishwashing detergents: Most non-phosphate automatic dishwashing detergents are more expensive than their phosphate-containing counterparts.
-In general, phosphate substitutes are more expensive than phosphates.
+Most non-phosphate automatic dishwashing detergents are more expensive than their phosphate-containing counterparts.
+Generally, the reason is that phosphate substitutes are more expensive than phosphates.
 But the cost of removing phosphates at wastewater treatment plants and potentially from storm water is even higher.
 Spending a little more on a non-polluting detergent is a worthwhile investment.

 Wholesale Distributors in New England